nanoporetech/onesie/README.md

 5.  release the pages so once again, they can be swapped out to disk if memory is low
 6.  free the list of pages that represent the buffer (not the pages themselves, just a list of them).
 7.  move the job from the `post_hardware` queue to the `transfers_done` list
-8.  if required, send the required signal to the nominated process.
+8.  if required, send the required signal to the process that made the MINION_IOCTL_SUBMIT_TRANSFER IOCTL.

 The user-space application (MinKNOW) sends the `MINION_IOCTL_WHATS_COMPLETED` ioctl to enquire which jobs are complete.
 The transfer id and status of the jobs in the `transfers_done` list are copied into the buffer for the ioctl and the job structure is destroyed.